-For related information, please refer to consolidated financial statements for the year ended December 31, 2022.
+For related information, please refer to consolidated financial statements for the year ended December 31, 2023.

-The shares of profits (losses) of subsidiaries accounted for using equity method amounted to (4,393) and (33,001) for the years ended December 31, 2022 and 2021, respectively.
+The shares of losses of subsidiaries accounted for using equity method amounted to \$527 and \$4,393 for the years ended December 31, 2023 and 2022, respectively.